joelhawksley/identity/talks/2021/slides.md

 ---

-# Abstractions
+# API

 ^ One of the main lessons we've learned building components

-^ Is that they enable us to provide the right abstractions for developers
+^ Is that they enable us to provide the right API for developers

+^ EXAMPLE - only part of CSS component used, vs. all of it (CSS is not the only interface)

 ^ TODO for example, slots for borderbox

 ---

-# Abstractions
+# Abstraction

 ^ And perhaps more generally, we need to help developers focus on building products